o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-nodeable-nodes.md

 weight: 100
 ---

-This topic guides you how to create custom Script Canvas Nodeable Nodes step by step.
+This topic guides you through how to create custom Script Canvas Nodeable Nodes step by step.

-You'll see the term _nodeable_ used throughout the O3DE source.
+You'll see the term _nodeable_ used throughout the O3DE source code.
 A nodeable can refer to both the node that appears in the Node Palette as a result of the AzAutoGen processing, and the mechanism by which a compiled Script Canvas graph can invoke C++ functions.

 ## Step 1: Adding support for custom nodeable nodes to a Gem
 {{< note >}}
-This step is only required once for the first time custom nodeable node creation.
+This step is only required once for first time custom nodeable node creation.
 {{< /note >}}

 In your Gem's `Code/CMakeLists.txt`, add a section for `AUTOGEN_RULES` and declare `Gem::ScriptCanvas` as a build dependency.